Cherarium/phone-goggles/README.md

 The API has two main functions:

 1. Capture real-time phone call events from an external system, "System B", and store them in a database.
-b.
-Provide access to comprehensive call history for a given phone number.
+2. Provide access to comprehensive call history for a given phone number.

 **Part 1 - Event Processing:**